Dymsonek/Asteroids-game/README.md

 - Shots do not wrap; bullets expire or despawn off-screen
 - Scoring with on-screen HUD (small/medium/large: 100/50/20)
 - Background image support with animated parallax starfield fallback
+ - High score persistence with leader display (saved to `highscore.json`)
+ - Name prompt shown when you set a new high score

 Requirements
 ------------